-Claiming compensation from the police (or other detaining body acting with police-like powers) is not something to be taken on lightly.
-Civil actions against the police are complicated and should only be undertaken by specialists in the field.
+Civil actions against the police (or those acting with police-like powers) can be complicated and should only be undertaken by specialists in the field.

 What are civil actions against the police?